craigrobertsdev/portfolio/README.md

 I now have a personal promotional page that will look good across all screen sizes.

-The links on the page are dummies at this stage as I have not built out any of the featured applications as yet.
-They will be updated over time as I commence and complete these projects.
+The projects will be updated as I progress through the bootcamp and have more time to complete personal projects to showcase my skillset.

 ## What I Learned
 This project was particularly difficult for me as it was both my first experience with web design and the first time I've had to use a significant amount of CSS without having a template to assist.

 The published product is a complete re-write of the inital plan.
 For the second attempt, I used Figma to create a wireframe of the current version of the full-sized page, and found great benefit in the ability to quickly modify color palettes and other layout aspects without having the clutter of actual HTML and CSS.

+As of 16th March 2023, the portfolio is completely different to the first published version.
+JavaScript functionality has been added to enable both a responsive scroll indicator bar and hamburger menu at smaller screen sizes.

 ## Site Access
 This site was built using Github Pages and can be found [here](https://craigrobertsdev.github.io/portfolio/)